cannt/raycast-sonarqube/README.md

 ## Recent Improvements

 ### Project Structure Reorganization (May 17, 2025)

+Completed a major reorganization of the project structure for improved maintainability and testability:

+- Separated commands, components, hooks, utils, and i18n into distinct directories with clear responsibilities
+- Moved all tests into `__tests__` directories adjacent to their implementation files
+- Standardized import paths across the codebase
+- Fixed all test failures and improved test reliability
+- Created README files in each major directory to document its purpose
+- Added a comprehensive PROJECT_STRUCTURE.md file documenting the project organization

 The codebase has been completely reorganized into a domain-based structure for better maintainability and scalability: